 NATIONAL OYSTER DAY

-National Oyster Day is observed annually on August 5th.
+Get slurping on August 5th with National Oyster Day!
 Oysters are enjoyed as a seafood in many parts of the world.

 Did you know there are over 100 different species of oysters?
-They’re typically named after the body of water in which they’re grown because oysters take on the characteristics of the water in which they live.
+Interestingly, oysters tend to take on the characteristics of the water in which they live.
+Because of this, they’re typically named after the body of water in which they’re grown.

 - Only one out of every 10,000 oysters will produce a pearl.

 Make or order a dish that uses oyster as one of its main ingredients.
+Try this Grilled Oyster recipe or share a recipe with us.
 Use #NationalOysterDay to post on social media.

 The origins of National Oyster Day have not been determined.